mattrussell2/15-docker/README.md

 4. [Install the remote containers extension for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)

 ## Note for Windows Users
 For Windows users, WSL2 is encouraged, however is not required.
 See the details here on installation as it relates to remote-containers. https://code.visualstudio.com/docs/remote/containers.
-[Link for WSL2 installation walkthrough](https://docs.microsoft.com/en-us/windows/wsl/install)
+[Link for WSL2 installation walkthrough](https://docs.microsoft.com/en-us/windows/wsl/install).
+If you do **not** use WSL2, make sure to right-click on the Docker task bar item, select `Settings` and update `Resources > File Sharing` with any locations your source code is kept.
+See [tips and tricks for troubleshooting here](https://code.visualstudio.com/docs/remote/troubleshooting#_container-tips).

 # Installing the Docker Container
 ## Download the Build Scripts
 Open a terminal in VSCode, and navigate to where you would like to make a `cs-15` folder for your coursework this semester.
-Then, run the following command in the integrated terminal:
+Then, run the following command in the integrated terminal
 ```
 git clone https://www.github.com/mattrussell2/15-docker.git cs-15
 ````

 This will clone the repository (download all of the files required to build the container), and put everything into a folder named `cs-15`.
-Now, in your terminal, run:
+Now, in your terminal, run
 ```
 cd cs-15/.devcontainer # (NOTE: it's .devcontainer, not devcontainer)
 chmod +x prep_install